ryan-a-baker/tap-on-aws/README.md

 The images used for the Tanzu Application Platform are hosted on the [Tanzu Network](https://network.pivotal.io/).
 You will need an account to log in.

+You'll also want to ensure that you accept all the required [End User Licenses Agreements](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap/GUID-install-tanzu-cli.html#accept-the-end-user-license-agreements-0).

 ## AWS CLI

 This walkthrough will use the AWS CLI to both query and configure resources in AWS such as IAM roles.